 Side Yards Adjacent to a StreetOn corner lots, landscaping must be installed in all areas between the sidewalk (or side property line where no sidewalk exists) and the side of the house between the front property line and the rear property line which are visible from the street.

 Residential yards are not required to have grass or lawn.
 A front yard, which is the area between the front of the building and the front lot line, is required to have at least 30% live plant material.
 See 7-11-205 for residential landscaping requirements.

 The park strip is the space between the back of the curb (or edge of pavement if there is no curb) and the sidewalk (or the property line if there is no sidewalk).
 City ordinance requires either landscaping or concrete to be installed in park strips.
-Landscaping in park strips can include live plant material or non-living ground covers such rock or bark mulch.
-A permit is required from the Public Works Department to install concrete in the park strip or to add another drive approach.
-Except for certain streets listed here, artificial turf is not allowed in park strips.
+Landscaping in park strips can include live plant material, non-living ground covers such as rock or bark mulch, or artificial turf, which requires a permit.
+A permit is also required from the Public Works Department to install concrete in the park strip or to add another drive approach.

 Certain tree varieties are prohibited in park strips.
 The list of prohibited trees can be found here.